Cavorter/cavort/content/posts/2002-06-04-one-of-the-more-entertaining-flash-animations-ive.md

 - General

 ---
-One of the more entertaining <a href="http://www.madblast.com/oska/humor_pong.swf">flash animations</a> I've seen in awhile.
+One of the more entertaining [flash animations](http://www.madblast.com/oska/humor_pong.swf) I've seen in awhile.
 I especially like the chase scene.